sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 .. include:: samples/get_scaling_policy_details.rst

-If you want to alter details for a policy, see code samples below:
+If you want to alter details for a policy:

 .. include:: samples/update_scaling_policy.rst

-To execute a particular autoscaling policy see code samples below:
+To execute a particular autoscaling policy:

 .. include:: samples/execute_scaling_policy.rst

-Finally, if you want to delete an autoscaling policy, consider the following:
+Finally, if you want to delete an autoscaling policy:

 .. include:: samples/delete_scaling_policy.rst